-If T1 processing affects the AB, why did some of the studies fail to show an effect of this variable on the magnitude of this deficit?
+If T1 processing affects the AB, then why did some of the studies fail to find an effect of this variable on the magnitude of this deficit?
 One potential reason for this discrepancy in the literature is that outlined by Olson et al. (2001; see also Visser, 2007, for a similar point of view), who claimed "that the blink is sensitive to only those variables that immediately affect attentional processing between initial sensory registration of a target and consolidation into working memory.
-The difficulty of tasks that can be performed on representations in working memory, after consolidation has been completed, do[es] not affect T2 performance" (p.
+The difficulty of tasks that can be performed on representations in working memory, after consolidation has been completed, do not affect T2 performance" (p.
 1117).
-In addition, Visser has suggested that strong masking manipulations of T1 may cut short T1 processing, thereby reducing its influence on the processing of subsequent targets.
-It is therefore possible that previous experiments that failed to show effects of T1 manipulations on the AB did so because they did not tap a stage of processing that occurred prior to or at the bottleneck.
-This point also raises an intrinsic limitation of the AB paradigm, which is that because it relies on accuracy, rather than reaction time, as a measure of performance, it is difficult to temporally pinpoint the different stages of processing that take place during that task and to identify which of these stages are the loci of interference in dual-target paradigms.
-Nevertheless, the discussed T1 effects are problematic for models that posit that it is the T1+1 stimulus that elicits the AB, rather than T1 processing (e.g., delayed attentional engagement, the boost and bounce model), since these hypotheses ascribe a limited role for a T1 bottleneck in the generation of the AB and, thus, would not predict that delaying T2's access to the bottleneck (through a T1 difficulty manipulation) would increase the magnitude of the T2 deficit (the exception is the threaded cognition model, which, despite its assumption of unlimited T1 processing capacity, predicts that T2 detection is suppressed by an unnecessary production rule until T1 processing is complete).
-Similarly, the T1 manipulation results are not easily reconcilable with Shapiro et al.'s (1994) interference theory, for although this account suggests that capacity-limited T1 processing underlies the AB, the limitation it proposes to be responsible for the deficit comes at the informationprocessing stage of memory retrieval, which takes place offline from the RSVP.
+In addition, Visser (2007) has suggested that strong masking manipulations of T1 may cut short T1 processing, thereby reducing its influence on the processing of subsequent targets.
+It is therefore possible that previous experiments that failed to observe effects of T1 manipulations on the AB did so because they did not tap a stage of processing that occurred prior to or at the bottleneck.
+This point also raises an intrinsic limitation of the AB paradigm, which is that because it relies on accuracy rather than reaction time as a measure of performance, it is difficult to temporally pinpoint the different stages of processing that take place during that task and to identify which of these stages are the loci of interference in dual-target paradigms.
+Nevertheless, the discussed T1 effects are problematic for models that posit that it is the T1+1 stimulus that elicits the AB rather than T1 processing (e.g., delayed attentional engagement; the boost and bounce model) as these hypotheses ascribe a limited role for a T1 bottleneck in the generation of the AB and thus would not predict that delaying T2's access to the bottleneck (through a T1 difficulty manipulation) would increase the magnitude of the T2 deficit (the exception is the threaded cognition model, which despite its assumption of unlimited T1 processing capacity, predicts that T2 detection is suppressed by an unnecessary production rule until T1 processing is complete).
+Similarly, the T1 manipulation results are not easily reconcilable with Shapiro et al.'s (1994) interference theory, for while this account suggests that capacity-limited T1 processing underlies the AB, the limitation it proposes to be responsible for the deficit comes at the information processing stage of memory retrieval, which takes place offline from the RSVP.

-Lag 1 sparing: Time or T1+1 dependent?
-The discussion of T1 versus T1+1 processing also applies to lag 1 sparing, since there is a theoretical dispute as to whether the effect is determined by T1 and T2's having an SOA of 100 msec (e.g., Bowman & Wyble, 2007; Chun & Potter, 1995) or by the categorical identity of the T1+1 stimulus (e.g., Di Lollo et al., 2005).
-Bowman and Wyble (see also Nieuwenhuis, Gilzenrat, et al., 2005; Potter et al., 2002)
+Lag 1 Sparing: Time or T1+1 Dependant?

-examined this question by reducing the stimulus exposure duration of the RSVP stimuli in a standard AB task (two letter targets among digits) to 54 msec.
-This manipulation created, at lag 2, a condition that pitted the lag at which AB is normally maximal against the time when lag 1 sparing is usually obtained (108 msec).
-Under these conditions, sparing was observed at lag 2, for, at this lag, T2 performance was comparable to that for both T1 (cited in Olivers & Meeter, 2008) and T2 performance at post-AB lags and was significantly greater than T2 performance at AB lags (post lag 2).
-Thus, Bowman and Wyble concluded that lag 1 sparing is time dependent.
+The discussion of T1 vs. T1+1 processing also applies to Lag 1 sparing, as there is theoretical dispute as to whether the effect is determined by T1 and T2 having an SOA of 100 ms (e.g., Bowman & Wyble, 2007; Chun & Potter, 1995) or by the categorical identity of the T1+1 stimulus (e.g., Di Lollo et al., 2005).
+Bowman and Wyble (2007; see also Nieuwenhuis et al., 2006; Potter et al., 2002) examined this question by reducing the stimulus exposure duration of the RSVP stimuli in a standard AB task (two letter targets amongst digits) to 54 ms. This manipulation created, at lag 2, a condition that pitted the lag at which AB is normally maximal against the time when Lag 1 sparing is usually obtained (108 ms).
+Under these conditions, sparing was observed at lag 2, for at this lag T2 performance was comparable to that for both T1 (cited in Oliver & Meeter, 2008) and T2 performance at post-AB Lags, and was significantly greater than T2 performance at AB lags (post lag 2).
+Thus, Bowman and Wyble (2007) concluded that Lag 1 sparing is time-dependent.